wtmitchell/tradgames/README.md

 --------------------
 Since GameMaster is Java, a simple "javac GameMaster.java" in the appropriate directory is enough.

 breakthrough is using cmake to configure the build.
+On Linux, run build.sh.

 Running a Game
 --------------